MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 Huge downtrend in commodities from 2008 - 2020.
 Recent upswing from the low has been significant, but nothing close to reversing the trend.

-The US dollar is highly commodity prices.
+The US dollar is highly correlated with commodity prices.
 When the commodity index goes up, the dollar goes down.

-Ultimately thinks gold will go a lot higher as commodities rise.
+He ultimately thinks gold will go a lot higher as commodities rise.

 ## Welcome and Fireside Chat (May 12, 2021)